jief666/Building-Thunderbird/Readme.md

 Everything will be downloaded and setup in the chosen folder, including a local installation of brew.

-- Local rust is installed in "local_rust"
 - Local brew is installed in "local_brew"
-- MacOS SDK is installed in "MacOSX10.11.sdk"
+- MacOS SDK is installed in "MacOSX14.4.sdk"
 - Thunderbird sources are installed in "thunderbird-{version}"
+- a folder mozbuild is created by the mozilla build system

 ### Offline use.